Production Integration Patterns

 Store prediction results locally

 Do not rely solely on Nyckel as your record of predictions.
-Store the sampleId, predicted label, confidence, and timestamp in your own database.
+Store the externalId you sent, the predicted label, the confidence, and a timestamp in your own database.
 This lets you:

 Managing multiple functions